andresg9108/grunt-contrib-processpy/README.md

 </html>
 ~~~

-If you don't specify a template for each page you create, the program will default to being the template "../example/pageTemplates/index.html", but if you want the template "temp2.html" to be taken for page "page2" , the following should be added in the first line of the file "../example/pages/page2/head.html".
+If you don't specify a template for each page you create, the program will default to the template "../example/pageTemplates/index.html", but if you want it to take the template "temp2.html" for the page "page2", the following should be added in the first line of the file "../example/pages/page2/head.html".

 **File: ../example/pages/page2/head.html**